rjhilgefort/driver-trip-stats/README.md

 Sample program based on [these requirements](https://gist.github.com/dan-manges/1e1854d0704cb9132b74).
 The data file most follow the format described in the aforementioned requirements- see for more details.

+## Review TL;DR

+Hello, thanks for taking the time to review this submission.
+I had fun writing this and would love to have a chat to get some feedback- good or bad.
+I know this style of coding can be a bit confusing if you're not familiar and on that note, I'd like to mention that most of my background is in object oriented programming.
+I have been diving deeper and deeper into functional programming over the past year and have really enjoyed it.
+If you would have preferred object oriented... sorry and just trust that I proficient there as well.

+Jump down to the "Tests" section if you'd like to run this yourself.
+Or, you can check out the "output" folder for some screen grabs of the output.

 ## Installation / Environemnt